MarsBased/handbook/guides/git-guidelines.md

 - [Angular Commit Message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)
 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)

 Some part of this guide are a copy & paste of theirs.
-All the credit and respect 🙌 goes to the original authors.
+All the credit and respect go to the original authors 🙌